Skip to:

 We have leading experts in both diagnostic and therapeutic radiography who may supervise you during your time here.

 Our department has strong connections with patient groups and professional bodies both nationally and internationally.
 Regular collaboration with other research centres, industry partners and major teaching hospitals also helps to support our powerful hub of radiography research expertise.
+Please see more about this on our CRRAG research group webpage.

 Structure